Defense in Depth — Building a Secure Contact Form

 The Challenge

 A contact form on a public portfolio site is an open invitation for abuse.
-Bots scrape forms constantly, and a naive implementation would be drowning in spam within days.
-The goal was to build something that felt effortless for real visitors but hostile to automated submissions — and to do it properly from the start rather than patching holes later.
+Bots scrape forms around the clock, and a naive version would be drowning in spam inside a few days.
+I wanted something that felt effortless for real visitors but hostile to automated submissions, and I wanted to do it properly from the start instead of patching holes later.

 Requirements: